imkira/mobiledevice/README.md

 ```

 On failure, all commands exit with status code set to a non-zero value
-(including the usage screen above), and some write message to the stderr
+(including the usage screen above), and some print messages to stderr
 indicating the kind of error.

 On success,  all commands exit with status code set to 0.
 With the exception